87Iodo/ANN-Predicting-Credit-Card-Payment-Default/README.md

 ### Project Overview

-This project aims to create a predictive model in python for the segmentation of customers with heart disease.
-The model enables change of marketing strategy from conventional mass marketing to highly targeted marketing campaign that is more cost efficient.
+This project aims to create a model in python to predict if customers will default in their next month credit card payment.
+The model can help credit card company to allocate appropriate resources to assit customer that has difficult making credit card payment, thereby improving receiving and cash flow.

 ### Data Sources

-Patient Data: The dataset that is used to construct the model is "cardio_data.csv".
-It contains the required detail to understand the impact on heart.
-Detail information of the data can be found in "Data_Dictionary.pdf".
+Taiwan Credit Card Payment Data: The dataset that is used to construct the model is "CC_Default.csv".
+It is a subset of original data containing customer information and their 6 months credit card payment details.
+Source: Lichman, M. (2013).
+UCI Machine Learning Repository https://archive.ics.uci.edu/dataset/350/default+of+credit+card+clients.
+Irvine, CA: University of California, School of Information and Computer Science.

 ### Tools